lerna/lerna/website/docs/features/run-tasks.md

 For more control over the order tasks are executed, edit the [Task Pipeline Configuration](../concepts/task-pipeline-configuration).

 To speed up your task execution, learn how to [Cache Task Results](./cache-tasks) and [Distribute Task Execution](./distribute-tasks)

+## Automatic loading of .env files

+By default the modern task runner powered by Nx will automatically load `.env` files for you.
+You can set `--load-env-files` to false if you want to disable this behavior for any reason.

+For more details about what `.env` files will be loaded by default please see: https://nx.dev/recipes/environment-variables/define-environment-variables